CIA Trying To Destroy Trump Even Before He Is Sworn In, Glenn Greenwald Claims

-The headline-making “golden showers” opposition research dossier about Donald Trump provides an example of how the pro-Hillary Clinton Central Intelligence Agency and perhaps related organizations want to delegitimize Donald Trump and undercut democracy even before Trump is sworn in as president on January 20.
+The headline-making “golden showers” opposition research dossier about Donald Trump provides an example of how the pro-Hillary Clinton Central Intelligence Agency and perhaps related U.S. government organizations want to delegitimize or marginalize Donald Trump and undercut democracy even before Trump is sworn in as president on January 20.

-That is the conclusion of progressive former Guardian journalist Glenn Greenwald of Edward Snowden fame, who now writes for The Intercept, an investigative journalism site he co-founded.
+That is the conclusion of progressive former Guardian journalist Glenn Greenwald of Edward Snowden fame, who now writes for The Intercept, an investigative journalism site that he co-founded.

 Greenwald is no Trump fan by any means but claimed that the unelected so-called “deep state” overlords in certain federal agencies, sometimes known as the military-industrial complex, peddled what he called a tawdry, unverified, unvetted document to the media to damage the president-elect, with outlets such as BuzzFeed and CNN and the Democrats quickly jumping aboard the anti-Trump train.